Is BaubleBar Jewelry worth it? Yes, and now it's as low as $10 | CNN Underscored

 Statement jewelry like bold earrings, delicate chain necklaces or stackable rings are a quick and easy way to dress up any outfit, but that doesn’t always mean they’re affordable.
-That’s why we love BaubleBar — it’s one of our favorite jewelry brands that carries many styles under $100, so you don’t have to break the bank each time you want to accessorize.
-Though the around-$40 price tag for most items is reasonable, $10 for best-selling earrings, rings and more is a heck of a lot better, and that’s why we’re snagging as much jewelry as we can during BaubleBar’s $10 event.
+That’s why we love BaubleBar — it’s one of our favorite jewelry brands that carries many styles under $100 so you don’t have to break the bank each time you want to accessorize.
+Though the around-$40 price tag for most items is reasonable, $10 for bestselling earrings, rings and more is a heck of a lot better, and that’s why we’re snagging as much jewelry as we can during BaubleBar’s $10 event.

-Right now, fan favorites like the Gabriella Stud Tassel Earring, Mini Granita Tassel Earrings and the Faidra Resin Drop Earrings start as low as $10, with prices on hair clips and mask sets starting at a startlingly-low $5.
+Right now fan favorites like the Gabriella Stud Tassel Earring, Mini Granita Tassel Earrings and Faidra Resin Drop Earrings start as low as $10, with prices on hair clips and mask sets starting at a startlingly low $5.
 Many items are already selling out, so be sure to snag your favorite styles quickly before they’re all gone.

 Here are some of the best discounted items available while supplies last.